The long slide: Inside Biden’s declining popularity as he struggles with multiple crises

 These were among the first descriptions that came to mind for 10 suburban women swing voters who gathered late last year for a virtual focus group conducted by Democratic pollster Celinda Lake on behalf of several liberal organizations.
 The results were reviewed by The Post on the condition of anonymity to protect the identity of the participants and the groups.

-Asked to elaborate, the women in the focus group said it seemed like “he’s trying,” but that Biden shuffles and frequently seems to lose his train of thought.
+Asked to elaborate, the women in the focus group said it seemed as if “he’s trying,” but that Biden shuffles and frequently seems to lose his train of thought.
 Biden is “wishy-washy” in standing up to his own party, one woman said, explaining that she thought the president seemed more like an actor in a “supporting role.”

 “He doesn’t convey being strong to me,” she said.
 “He seems weak.”